mattmaynes2/aria/reports/research/03-SmartDevices.md

 --------------

-In the context of this project, a smart device is a device that is capable of communicating over a wireless computer network, such as WiFi or z-wave.
+In the context of this project, a smart device is a device that is capable of communicating over a wireless computer network, such as WiFi or Z-Wave.
 Each device provides a set of inputs and outputs which can be controlled and examined using some protocol.

 3.2 Relation to System